boygao1992/ADTplayground/purescript-profunctor-lenses-generics/README.md

     , which is also an instance of `Data.Lens.Index (class Index)`
   - `Set v`
   - `Map k v`
-  - TODO currently all assigned to `TIndex`, need to add an extra path whenever facing an instance of `TAt`
 - `data TSum`
   - data-type with a Generic instance
   - `Maybe a`